Nagendra1997/mesibo-documentation/conferencing.md

 - `video` Boolean , `true` for video, `false` for audio
 - `remote` Boolean, `true` for remote stream, `false` for local stream

+`toggleMute` allows you to mute your own video/audio and also other participant's audio/video.
+But, if you mute your own audio and video others who are viewing your stream will get a mute status.
+But, if you are viewing the streams of other participants and you mute them it will only affect what you are seeing/hearing.
+Other parties are unaffected.

 For example, to mute audio and video of your stream-- the publisher
 ```javascript
 //Mute own audio